-14. Team Up With An A.I:
+14. Team Up With An A.I.

-According to a survey, A.I. can potentially boost the overall industrious sales rate up to 38% by 2035.
+According to a survey, A.I. can potentially boost the overall industrious sales rate by up to 38% by 2035.

 According to Larry Page, CEO of Alphabet,

 It is high time that we think of the endless possibilities that A.I. has to offer for WooCommerce stores.
-In fact, many plugins like Akismet, MyCurator Content Curator, WatsonFinds are already implementing A.I.
+In fact, many plugins like Akismet, MyCurator Content Curator, and WatsonFinds are already implementing A.I.